 DBA Doctor of Business Administration (Part Time DBA)

-A DBA or Doctor of Business Administration is a professional doctorate on par with a Doctor of Philosophy (PhD) doctorate degree, and is the highest qualification available in the Business and Management academic path.
+A DBA or Doctor of Business Administration is a professional Doctorate Degree on par with a Doctor of Philosophy (PhD), and is the highest qualification available in the Business and Management academic path.
 Senior professionals who wish to advance their careers can develop their academic, research and critical thinking skills by undertaking a DBA.
 The University of Northampton Part time DBA can be done after attaining a Masters Degree.
 This DBA consists of 8 workshops in the first two years, held over a three day weekend in the UAE and none in the following years.

 Important notice: For health and safety reasons, Virtual DBA workshops with UK University faculty and online supervisory sessions will be used in the interim, until the current situation stabilises.